caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 public int ExampleMethod(int x, int y, double twist)
 {
     // ...
+    return x;
 }
 ```

-Methods can be overloaded, by specifying different parameter types.
+Methods can be overloaded, by specifying methods that share a name but have different parameter types.
 The names of the parameters and the return type of the method do not count as differences as far as method overloading is concerned.
+However, if a method is overloaded with different parameter types, the overloads may have different return types.

 You can specify default values for some "optional" parameters, so long as all following parameters also have default values.
 When you call a method with multiple optional parameters, you must specify all parameters up to and including the last parameter you want to specify